Using Our Data With AmiBroker

 How do I fix this?

-This is typically due to parts of the Windows system not being properly installed or modified by a badly behaving program.
+Otherwise, this error may be due to parts of the Windows Operating System not being properly installed or modified by a badly behaving program.

 We have only seen this twice with Windows Vista users and we suspect it is due to a not-so-Vista-compatible piece of software interfering with the registry.